freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/use-a-template-engines-powers.md

 In your Pug file, you're able to use a variable by referencing the variable name as `#{variable_name}` inline with other text on an element or by using an equal sign on the element without a space such as `p=variable_name` which assigns the variable's value to the p element's text.

 Pug is all about using whitespace and tabs to show nested elements and cutting down on the amount of code needed to make a beautiful site.
-Read the Pug documentation for more information on usage and syntax.

 Take the following Pug code for example: